RetailMeNotSandbox/roux/doc/spec/ingredient-spec.md

 An ingredient is a filesystem subtree containing an `ingredient.md` file at its root.
 Ingredients must be distributed in a **pantry**: a filesystem subtree containing one or more ingredients.
+[Read the Pantry specification for more information on pantries.](pantry-spec.md)

 An ingredient can be of any size.
+An ingredient may *include* other ingredients by composition but must not *contain* other ingredients.

+For example: `@my-scope/my-pantry/my-ingredient-a` may import or reference `@my-scope/my-pantry/my-ingredient-b`, but it may not reference
+`@my-scope/my-pantry/my-ingredient-b/sub-file.scss`.

-An ingredient may *include* other ingredients by composition (IngredientA references IngredientB, e.g.), but must not *contain* other ingredients: if an `ingredient.md` file appears in a subdirectory of an ingredient, it will be ignored.
+If an `ingredient.md` file appears in a subdirectory of an ingredient, it will be ignored.
 Roux ingredient tools must ignore `ingredient.md` files that appear in a subdirectory of an ingredient.

 ## `ingredient.md`